 This course introduces students to theories of group counseling, ethical issues related to group counseling, and the use of various types of group counseling programs found in both educational and clinical settings.
 Emphasis is placed on learning the skills that are required to effectively lead a group counseling program.
 Students will participate in a group counseling experience as part of the class.
 Students will develop a 10-week group program on a topic pertinent to their area of concentration (school or clinical mental health counseling).
 They will then present one session as part of a mock group experience.

-Prerequisites & Notes CNSL 615 Clinical Counseling Techniques.
-Offered: spring & summer semesters Credits: 3
+CNSL 615 Clinical Counseling Techniques.

 CNSL 618 - Ethics of Clinical Counseling